codlark/cls-docs/docs/Elements-and-Properties.md

  - `source: SOURCE-PATH` - the image file to load.
 Most common file types are recognized, but png is recommended because it's a lossless format.
 Default value is `[]`, no image.
  - `keep-ratio: TOGGLE` - whether to keep the image's original aspect ratio when resizing the image.
 Default value is `yes`.
- - `scale: SCALE-WIDTH(, SCALE-HEIGHT)` - percentage to scale image by.
-Unit is `%`.
+ - `scale: SCALE-WIDTH(, SCALE-HEIGHT)` - amount to scale image by.
+Unit one of `%` or `x`.
 Composite property.
 Default value is `0` which means no scaling takes place.
 If `SCALE-HEIGHT` is left off `SCALE-WIDTH` is used for both directions.
+     - Values with unit `%` are percentages, where `100%` is full size, `50%` is half size, `200%` is double and so on.
+     - Values with unit `x` are factors, where `1x` is full size, `.5x` is half size, `2x` is double and so on.
+This from is useful for scaling an images based on dpi, eg a 600 dpi images on a 300dpi card might use a scale value of `300/600x`

 The `image` type is intended for cases where the same image will be used on every card, or where every image is the same size.
 This type sets the default size to `0, 0`.
 The final size to render an image is found with the series of checks below.
  1. If the size is left at the default, and `scale` is left at default, the image is drawn at full size.
 This is the default behavior.